 Imagine lounging on a couch with a cup of tea and a real, physical book that you actually want to read.
-(In this scenario, you also have a few spare hours, your health, lots of money, and the climate has healed—because while we’re at it, let’s dream big.)
+(In this scenario, you also have a few spare hours, because why not dream big.)
 You’re at a the lake house, with a real book.
 Here, you can get lost in serpentine sentences, buildup, poetic description.
-This author may have read one of the classic books on editing—On Writing Well, On Writing, Bird by Bird.
+This author may have read one of the classic books on editing—On Writing Well, On Writing, or Bird by Bird.

 Most of our reading experiences, sadly, involve waiting in line with our smartphones.
 Most reading takes place in the world of clicks and pixels, of devices and stolen moments.
 Yet many writers online still write like readers have endless energy and time to read.